 1. Making the offer.

-New Jersey requires that agents use a Broker’s contract to make offers.
-Your contract offer must be accompanied by a mortgage pre-approval and a copy of your initial deposit check is preferred (made out to the broker’s escrow account).
+New Jersey requires that agent’s use a State-Wide Broker’s Contract to make offers.
+Your contract offer must be accompanied by a mortgage pre-approval or, if cash, proof of funds.
+A copy of your initial deposit check is preferred (made out to the broker’s escrow account).
 This check by law must be deposited by the 5th business day.

 It’s important to keep communication going.
 Be realistic – sending in a very low offer will upset the seller.
 You won’t get as much from a furious seller as you will from someone who wants to work with you.
 Negotiations often happen quickly, in 1-2 days.